Why is this medication prescribed?

 - tell your doctor if you have received or plan to receive a stem cell transplant that uses donor stem cells (allogeneic) or have ever had an organ transplant or received radiation therapy to your chest.
 Also tell your doctor if you have or have ever had an autoimmune disease (condition in which the immune system attacks a healthy part of the body) such as Crohn's disease (condition in which the immune system attacks the lining of the digestive tract causing pain, diarrhea, weight loss, and fever), ulcerative colitis (condition that causes swelling and sores in the lining of the colon [large intestine] and rectum), or lupus (condition in which the immune system attacks many tissues and organs including the skin, joints, blood, and kidneys); any condition that affects your nervous system such as myasthenia gravis (a disorder of the nervous system that causes muscle weakness) or Guillain-Barré syndrome (weakness, tingling, and possible paralysis due to sudden nerve damage); any type of lung disease or breathing problems; or liver disease.

 - tell your doctor if you are pregnant or plan to become pregnant.
 You will need to take a pregnancy test before you receive nivolumab.
 You should not become pregnant while you are receiving nivolumab injection.
-You should use effective birth control to prevent pregnancy during your treatment with nivolumab injection and for at least 5 months after your last dose of medication.
+You should use effective birth control to prevent pregnancy during your treatment with nivolumab injection and for at least 5 months after your final dose.
 Talk to your doctor about birth control methods that will work for you.
 If you become pregnant while receiving nivolumab injection, call your doctor immediately.
 Nivolumab injection may harm the fetus.

 - tell your doctor if you are breastfeeding or plan to breastfeed.
 You should not breastfeed while receiving nivolumab injection and for 5 months after your final dose.